parmendra05/Java-Design-Patterns/README.md

 ### Behavioral Design Patterns
-Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily.
+Behavioral patterns provide solution for the better interaction between objects and how to provide loose coupling and flexibility to extend easily.

 - <b>Template method</b> defines the steps to execute an algorithm and it can provide default implementation that might be common for all or some of the subclasses.